-“We hope that as a result monkeys will be able to navigate the labyrinth by simply perceiving light, darkness or basic geometric patterns,” says Bernard Cass, research fellow at the PARC research institute, where a new implant was made.
+“We hope that as a result monkeys will be able to navigate the labyrinth by simply perceiving light, darkness, or basic geometric patterns,” says Bernard Cass, a research fellow at the PARC research institute, where a new implant was made.

 Brain implants are also being developed to improve memory and improve learning in people with developmental disabilities, in particular, the American startup Kernel.
 Scientists have already begun testing in humans.
 Introduced by the subjects, the microchip stimulates the work of neurons responsible for transforming information into long-term memories.